 We have seen an example of this before in Example \ref{ex:whiskering}, where we showed how a monoid homomorphism $F\taking\mcM'\to\mcM$ could add functionality to a finite state machine.
 More generally, we can use pullbacks to reorganize data, copying and deleting tables and columns.

 \begin{remark}

-Given a functor $F\taking\mcC\to\mcD$, which we think of as a schema translation, the functor $\Delta_F\taking\mcD\set\to\mcC\set$ ``goes the opposite way", which is often very strange to people at first.
-The rough idea is that if I get my information from you, then your information becomes my information.
+Given a functor $F\taking\mcC\to\mcD$, which we think of as a schema translation, the functor $\Delta_F\taking\mcD\set\to\mcC\set$ ``goes the opposite way".
+The reasoning is simple to any explain (composition of functors) but something about it is often very strange to people, at first.
+The rough idea of this ``contravariance" is captured by the role-reversal in the following slogan:

+\begin{slogan} If I get my information from you, then your information becomes my information. \end{slogan}

 \end{remark}